SeanGauci/sso-demo/README.md

+⚠️ Important Note About Testing Google SSO in Expo

+Before you start, it’s important to understand how Google SSO behaves inside Expo:

+* Expo Go cannot load custom native modules (like the native Google Sign-In SDK).
+* The older Expo AuthSession proxy (auth.expo.io) is deprecated, and Expo Go no longer provides reliable redirect handling for Google OAuth.
+* This causes common issues such as:
+  * Google rejecting redirects (redirect_uri errors)
+  * Being redirected to google.com after login
+  * The authentication callback never reaching the app

+✔️ What does work reliably
+* Android:
+Use a Development Build (via EAS) → Native Google Sign-In works without redirects.

+* iOS:
+Apple does not allow installing dev builds without:
+  * a paid Apple Developer account, or
+  * a Mac + USB cable using Xcode
+  ➜ Because of this, iOS cannot run the native Google SSO flow during development unless you have one of these.

+✔️ How we will test SSO in this demo

+Because of these limitations, this demo project uses web-based Google OAuth (via expo-auth-session) for testing, which always works in the browser, regardless of your platform.

+So the flow is:
+* Android native testing → optional via dev build
+* iOS native testing → requires Apple Developer or Xcode + USB
+* Browser testing → works everywhere, recommended for this demo

+That’s why we will use the web version to test SSO in this guide.

 ## Get started
 1. Clone our [GitHub repository](https://github.com/SeanGauci/sso-demo).
 2. Open a terminal and make sure you're in the project's root directory.